Armored Core: Armored Core 4

-Armored Core 4 was released on December 21, 2006 for the PlayStation 3, serving as another reboot for the franchise.
+Armored Core 4 was released on December 21, 2006, for the PlayStation 3, serving as another reboot for the franchise.
 An Xbox 360 version, the first instance of a main title in the franchise being released outside of the PlayStation ecosystem, was released on March 22, 2007.
 Gameplay in Armored Core 4 has been sped up and streamlined from its predecessors in an attempt to make the game more accessible to new players.
-The game marks the first instance of online multiplayer outside of the Japanese release of Armored Core 2: Another Age.

-Armored Core: For Answer was released on March 19, 2008 as a standalone expansion to Armored Core 4.
+The game marks the first instance of online multiplayer outside of the Japanese release of Armored Core 2: Another Age.Armored Core: For Answer was released on March 19, 2008, as a standalone expansion to Armored Core 4.
 It incorporates an online co-operative mode and a branching storyline.
 The game was noted for its technical problems on the PlayStation 3 version.
 Like Nexus, this game did not simply add content to its predecessor and changed gameplay by greatly increasing booster speeds and increasing generator performance.

 Armored Core V

-Armored Core V was released on January 26, 2012 for the PlayStation 3 and Xbox 360 and acts as indirect sequel to Armored Core 4 and Armored Core: For Answer.
+Armored Core V was released on January 26, 2012, for the PlayStation 3 and Xbox 360 and acts as indirect sequel to Armored Core 4 and Armored Core: For Answer.
 The game focuses on the online multiplayer component and includes far fewer offline story missions than its predecessors.
 In the game's online mode, players battle for territory in teams of up to 20 players.
-A co-operative mode is included for players to fight NPCs alongside other players for various rewards.

-Armored Core: Verdict Day was released on September 24, 2013 as a standalone expansion to Armored Core V. The game retains its predecessor's multiplayer focus, though it allows players to create teams of AI companions instead of requiring teams composed entirely of players.
+A co-operative mode is included for players to fight NPCs alongside other players for various rewards.Armored Core: Verdict Day was released on September 24, 2013, as a standalone expansion to Armored Core V. The game retains its predecessor's multiplayer focus, though it allows players to create teams of AI companions instead of requiring teams composed entirely of players.
 A full-length story mode returns alongside a newly implemented "hardcore mode", and players can import their saved games from Armored Core V to retain their personalized mechs.

 Armored Core VI: Fires of Rubicon

-Armored Core VI: Fires of Rubicon was announced at The Game Awards 2022 on December 8.
-The game will be released on PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in 2023.
+Armored Core VI: Fires of Rubicon is another reboot of the series, unrelated to any past games, set in an alternate future where humanity has developed an interstellar civilization.
+The player character, codenamed "C4-621" is an augmented Armored Core pilot sent to the distant planet Rubicon 3 to fight in a war between corporations, the government and the local inhabitants for the control of a highly valuable resource called "Coral" which exists only there.
+The game was released on PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on August 25, 2023.